Freedom From Eyeglasses

 The other option is an accommodating lens.
 This lens actually flexes and moves as your eye flexes to focus on near objects.
 The slight movement of the lens when this happens gives the eye more power for reading.
 There are no rings like the multifocal lens.
 The reading power tends not to be as strong in these lenses but does allow for more near vision than with a standard lens.

-The lens that I have found to produce the best combination of both good reading vision and distance vision is the multifocal lens.
+The lens that we have found to produce the best combination of both good reading vision and distance vision is the multifocal lens.
 These lenses are designed with different rings that look somewhat similar to the rings of a tree.
 Some of the rings are made for distance vision and some are for near vision.
 So you will use the distance portion for looking far off and the near portion during reading and near tasks.
 Your brain adapts and will use the power needed for the distance you are focusing on.
 This is called neuroadaptation.
 There is a very high success rate with these lenses and most of the people that choose it are very happy with their freedom from glasses.
 Often times a person that has worn glasses their whole life gets the multifocal implants and they say it takes them a while getting used to not taking their glasses off in the evening.

 There is no lens that will make you 15 again but this is the closest thing technology has to offer to get you there.
 You must be examined to be sure you are a good candidate for the lens as all people are not.
 In the first few weeks, some people will notice haloes around lights mainly at night from the rings during the neuroadaptation process.
 Very few notice these symptoms in the long term.
 Some people still need to wear glasses mostly for specific things like reading in dim light or driving at night.